dgcamacho/so2021/README.md

 include actual coding, this is the only file you have to submit.
 Optionally you can submit a [Markdown](https://docs.gitlab.com/ee/user/markdown.html) file `solution.md` instead.
 This allows basic formatting of the text.

-The directory `scratch` is meant as an area where you can put temporary files, solution attempts and other things that aren’t actual submissions.
-Any file put there will be ignored by the tutors.

 ## Access to the Repository
 Please give your tutor @spraetor write access to your project so that your submissions can be